-As a tenant you have rights under the Residential Tenancies Act 2010 and Regulation.
-This factsheet explains the law in NSW about your right to privacy and the landlord’s right to enter the premises.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2019.
+This factsheet summarises the law in NSW about your right to privacy and the landlord’s right to enter the premises.

 Other than as outlined below, the landlord/agent, or another person authorised by the landlord, must not enter the premises.